-The antibiotics listed above have their purpose and are a good first attempt to get this disease under control.
+The antibiotics listed above have their purpose and are a good first-line attempt to get this disease under control.
 Some people respond well but others may still have post treatment health issues.
-Natural treatment options can be used as a standalone therapy or can be taken alongside or after antibiotic treatment.
+Natural treatment options can be used as a standalone therapy or can be used alongside or after antibiotic treatment.

-- Don’t forget about your gut which is responsible for the majority of your immune function.
-Probiotics can help boost your immune capabilities as well as prebiotics such as fiber from foods.
+- Don’t forget about your gut.
+75% of your immune system is within your gut and is responsible for the majority of your immune function.
+Bartonella can sometimes provoke numerous GI issues one of which is leaky gut or increased intestinal permeability.
+Probiotics boost your immune capabilities and help to heal a leaky gut.
+Don’t forget prebiotics such as fiber from foods.

 - Support the organ systems based on blood analysis.
-You’ll need a CBC and Comprehensive metabolic panel to start.
-Essentially if any of the function panels are out of range (such as the liver function panel) be sure to support the organ system with nutrients to enhance function.
+You’ll need a CBC and comprehensive metabolic panel to start.
+Essentially if any of the functional panels are out of range (e.g. liver function panel) be sure to support the organ system with specific nutrients.
 Look for the macro and micro nutrient deficiencies and give the body what it needs for proper support.
-You’ll need a natural medicine doc to help you with this.
+You’ll need a natural medicine doc (chiropractor/naturopath) to help you with this.